Bluppy-git/QR-Code-generator/README.md

 # QR-Code-generator
 If you want to create a QR-code, you can youse my QR-Code generator.
-It's easy to use.
+It's easy to use because of the graphical user interface .

 You can decide if you want to wownload the App Folder oder the python script.